Cross-Attention: Connecting Different Information Sources

 - Each target position gets a score for every source position

-- Scaling by √(dk) prevents gradient issues
+- It is the same scaled dot-product attention as self-attention — scaling by √(dk) prevents gradient issues

 Attention Weights: